geerlingguy/ansible-role-pip/README.md

       - name: docker
         state: absent

-      # Or update a package ot the latest version.
+      # Or update a package to the latest version.
       - name: docker
         state: latest